-The Carson City School District supports and enforces a Safe and Respectful Learning Environment free from Bullying or Cyber-Bullying in order to provide a learning environment that is safe and respectful, in which persons of differing beliefs, characteristics,and backgrounds can realize their full academic and personal potential.
+The Carson City School District supports and enforces a Safe and Respectful Learning Environment free from bullying or cyber-bullying to provide a learning environment that is safe and respectful, in which persons of differing beliefs, characteristics and backgrounds can realize their full academic and personal potential.

 The Carson City School District declares that any form of bullying or cyber-bullying is prohibited and will not be tolerated.

 - Learn the science behind how drugs affect bodies and brains.

 - Hear audio versions of each page while seeing a highlighting of the words being read.